BrandonIW/Pwd-and-Hash-Generator/README.md

 # Pwd-and-Hash-Generator
 Interactive program built in python.
-First allows you to customize password creation followed up the option to hash each created password
+First allows you to customize password creation followed up with the option to hash each created password

 This program is one I built for a school project.
 The project currently relies on the popular "Rockyou.txt" password database for some of it's functioning, which can be downloaded else.